Postgraduate

 • Foundational Course: shall be 400-500.

-1. In Advanced Teaching Learning, postgraduate students have to assist faculty in undergraduate programs.
+1. In Advanced Teaching - Learning, Postgraduate students have to assist faculty in Undergraduate programs.
 Such assistance shall include preparing course content, readings (study materials), research topics, and project proposals.
-Students may also be involved in cooperative teaching in class with the faculty member associated with them.
+Students may also be involved in cooperative teaching in class with the faculty members associated with them.

 2. Advanced Writing will include submitting a research paper on small empirical work or data analysis on a defined problem, case comments, book reviews, etc.